 Third Constitution of the United States – July 2014 (7/24/2014) - This Third Constitution of the United States created after the Articles of Confederation and the (second) Constitution of the United States—will maximize democracy, promote world peace, and restore ecological wisdom.

 On Alternating Voting Methods in Successive Elections (1/17/2014) - Responding to question on plausibility of alternating voting methods, Michael Ossipoff said: "Certainly it would be good to try out various methods, and alternating them in successive elections would be one way. "

-National Green Party Sets Sights on California (12/28/2013) - After recent successes the Green Party is now looking for major push into California
+National Green Party Sets Sights on California (12/28/2013) - After recent successes the national Green Party is now looking for major push into California

 |KEY GREENS IN AMERICA|

 |American physician specializing in internal medicine, and was the nominee of the Green Party for President of the United States in the 2012 election.
 Stein was a candidate for Governor of Massachusetts in the 2002 and the 2010 gubernatorial elections.
 Jill Stein was endorsed for President in 2012 by Noam Chomsky, a linguist, author and activist.|